Expedia begins integration of Orbitz after deal closes

-(Reuters) - Expedia Inc (EXPE.O), the world’s largest online travel services company by bookings, said on Thursday it has completed its $1.3 billion purchase of rival Orbitz Worldwide Inc OWW.N and turned its attention to integrating the two companies.
+(Reuters) - Expedia Inc, the world’s largest online travel services company by bookings, said on Thursday it has completed its $1.3 billion purchase of rival Orbitz Worldwide Inc and turned its attention to integrating the two companies.

 The closing swiftly followed the U.S. Justice Department’s announcement on Wednesday that it granted the deal antitrust approval without requiring Expedia, which owns Travelocity, Hotels.com and other brands, to sell any assets.